garrandall/popular-music-data/tracks/hat-2-da-back-tlc.md

 Let me be me for me and not what I'm supposed to be
 So I'm gonna do what I wanna do
 Cause dumb rules are left for silly fools
-That's the kinda girl that I am - ohh!
+That's the kinda girl that I am - oh!

 Here we go, here we go, here we go again